teacoders/google-map-geolocation-example/README.md

-# get latitude and longitude from address using google map api
+# Get latitude and longitude from address